project-sunbird/sunbird.org-docs/developer-docs/installation/developer_installation.md

 ## Run the Application

-1. Update the Sunbird application with the modified config file values
+1. Update the Sunbird application with the modified config file values.
+Run the following command in the `sunbird-portal/src/app/client` folder

-        cd sunbird-portal/src/app/client
         nodemon

 Wait for the following message before proceeding to the next step